Matt Cooke: Minnesota Wild

-Suspensions
+Criticism and suspensions

-During his career, Cooke has been criticized by the media, league, fans, and team executives, and other players for his hitting in ways more likely to cause injury such as hits to the head.
+During his career, Cooke has been criticized by the media, league, fans, and team executives, and other players for his hitting in ways more likely to cause injury such as hits to the head or hits to an opponent's knee.
+Of note, former CBC host and head coach Don Cherry has been consistently and effectively critical of Cooke, personally, and has faulted the NHL for not responding appropriately to Cooke's intents to render opposing players unable to play over the years.

 In the 2008–09 season, with the Penguins, Cooke was suspended on two different occasions.
 In November, he received a two-game suspension for a check to the head of the New York Rangers' Artem Anisimov.
 In January 2009, he received another two-game suspension for a hit to the head of Scott Walker of the Carolina Hurricanes.

 On March 7, 2010, in a game against the Boston Bruins, Cooke delivered a blow to the head of Boston's Marc Savard, concussing Savard and forcing him to miss almost two months.
 Cooke said he was not intending to hurt Savard; Bruins General Manager Peter Chiarelli, however, characterized the hit as "a very surgical hit to the head."